-Our aims for pupils with SEND
+What are our aims for pupils with SEND?

 Our aims for children with Special Educational Needs and Disabilities are the same as for all of our pupils at Woodstone; to provide a broad and balanced curriculum and the highest quality of education.